 Like most reptiles, tortoises require adequate humidity to stay hydrated.

-You can easily achieve this by setting up a thick layer of substrate in your tortoise enclosure.
+You can easily achieve this by setting up a thick substrate layer in your tortoise enclosure.
 However, bugs also like dark and moist environments, which means damp bedding can attract pests and insects.

 As discussed, the substrate should be spot cleaned regularly and changed every 2-3 weeks.

-Tortoise poop can become smelly if left in the enclosure for a long time.
+Tortoise poop becomes smelly if left in the enclosure for a long time.

-The unpleasant odor may attract pests and bugs as the poop begins to decay.
+The unpleasant odor may attract pests and bugs as the poop decays.
 This will become more likely if the waste contains undigested food, so you should dispose of the poop regularly to avert bugs.

 Fungus gnats don’t pose any threat to tortoises.